Azure-Samples/azure-spring-boot-samples/CONTRIBUTING.md

    ```
 5. Make pull request to merge the branch into `main`.

-      > There are github actions to check some status here
+      > There are github actions to check some status here.